Two-Year Master’s Degree Programs

 All incoming master’s students participate in three weeks of summer modules, which introduce the students to a basic understanding of field data, the basis for all environmental science and policy.
 MODs have three goals: (1) introduce basic systems analysis techniques, the foundation for all environmental science, management, and policy, using three local ecosystems; (2) build F&ES community spirit; and (3) introduce new students to the landscape they will be living, studying, and working in for the next few years.
 MODs take place in three settings: the urban environment of New Haven, the Yale Myers Forest in northeast Connecticut, and the Great Mountain Forest in northwestern Connecticut.

-These modules are required of all first-year master’s students enrolled in two-year programs as well as of all one-year midcareer degree program students.
+These modules are required of all first-year master’s students enrolled in two-year programs, the M.E.M.
+Fifth Year program, and the one-year midcareer degree program.
 Course work is primarily in the field and covers three technical areas:

 Ecosystem analysis Understanding the process of data collection, analysis, and interpretation is important for all natural resource professionals, from field researchers to resource managers and policy makers.
 The objective of this module is to improve the ability to evaluate ecosystem data by introducing/reviewing principles of and techniques for quantifying natural resources.

 Urban The goal of this module is to acquaint students with field skills for characterizing and understanding urban ecosystems.
-It is designed to complement the Yale Myers Forest module, which uses an ecosystem framework and examines largely undisturbed systems.
+It is designed to complement the ecosystem analysis module, which uses an ecosystem framework and examines largely undisturbed systems.
 In contrast, the urban module explicitly considers how the actions of humans and the existence of the built environment alter ecosystem structure and function.

 Reading the landscape The goal of this module is to provide a basic understanding of how to interpret landscapes, taking into consideration land use history, land management, ecological conditions, and geological features, and how they have combined to shape the land and ecosystems today.
 Students are also introduced to the fundamentals of navigation, surveying, and map making, leading to an understanding of how to interpret various representations of spatial information.